My water bill is too high, what should I do?

 What must I do to renew or install a new water and sewer line and where do I go to apply for this service?

-Applications for a renewal or new service for Water and Sewer lines can be obtained at the Water/Sewer Department in City Hall (Room 105).
+Applications for a renewal or new service for Water and Sewer lines can be obtained at the Customer Service Department in the Rotunda entry at City Hall.
 You file an application for an "estimated" amount of the cost of doing the replacement or new service.
 With applications for new service, please provide a plot plan and have the Engineering Department approve the location address and provide the Parcel I.D. (the Section, Block & Lot).
 The application will not be processed without Engineering approval.
 The application then goes to the Service Department to be estimated and is sent back to the billing office to be processed.
 You will then receive an "estimate", which must be paid in advance to be placed on the list to schedule the work.
 For Water Services, you must hire a private contractor for excavation of the trench.

 What are Elderly O and Elderly W?